 Return to KLA Advance

-KLA’s Elizabeth Nio and her team are in the life-extension business: They creatively craft solutions for customer tools to extend performance and maintain serviceability as tools mature.
+KLA’s Elizabeth Nio and her team are in the life-extension business: They creatively craft solutions for customer KLA tools to extend performance and maintain serviceability as tools mature.

 “Customers often seek to extend the lifetimes of their tools, which requires unique experience to keep them running optimally.
 We work with a continuous improvement mindset to address each challenge creatively and sustainably.”